viking-saver/windows-itpro-docs/windows/security/book/application-security-application-and-driver-control.md

 Users with standard accounts, or those using administrative accounts with UAC enabled, run most programs with limited access rights.
 This includes the Windows shell and any apps started from the shell, such as Windows Explorer, a web browser, productivity suite, graphics programs, or games.

-Some apps require additional permissions and will not work properly (or at all) when running with limited permissions.
-When an app needs to run with more than standard user rights, UAC allows users to run apps with a "full" administrator token (with administrative groups and privileges) instead of their default user access token.
+Some apps require more permissions and won't work properly (or at all) when running with limited permissions.
+When an app needs to run with more than standard user rights, UAC allows users to run apps with a *full* administrator token (with administrative groups and privileges) instead of their default user access token.
 Users continue to operate in the standard user security context while enabling certain executables to run with elevated privileges if needed.

 :::image type="content" source="images/uac-settings.png" alt-text="Screenshot of the UAC settings." border="false":::